gledrich/code-26-08-21-richard-gledhill/README.md

 Head to [localhost:3000](http://localhost:3000)

 ### Calculating BMI data
-Heading to [bmi-calculator/calculate](http://localhost:3000/bmi-calculator/calculate) will trigger the BMI calculator to process `data/input.json`, write the output to `data/output.json` and return a stream of the computed data
+Heading to [bmi-calculator/calculate](http://localhost:3000/bmi-calculator/calculate) will trigger the BMI calculator to process `data/input.json`, write the output to `data/output.json` and return a stream of the computed data.

 ## Production
 ### Heroku
 The containerised docker app is deployed to heroku as the last step of the github workflow.
-Head over to [bmi-calculator-rich/readiness](http://bmi-calculator-rich.herokuapp.com/readiness) to check the app is running
+Head over to [bmi-calculator-rich/readiness](http://bmi-calculator-rich.herokuapp.com/readiness) to check the app is running.

 ### Calculating BMI data
-Heading to [bmi-calculator/calculate](http://bmi-calculator-rich.herokuapp.com/bmi-calculator/calculate) will trigger the BMI calculator to process `data/input.json`, write the output to `data/output.json` and return a stream of the computed data
+Heading to [bmi-calculator/calculate](http://bmi-calculator-rich.herokuapp.com/bmi-calculator/calculate) will trigger the BMI calculator to process `data/input.json`, write the output to `data/output.json` and return a stream of the computed data.

 ### Input Data
 Input data is sourced from data/input.json